28Atemohammadi/odin-recipes/README.md

-# Odin Recipes
+# 🍽️ Odin Recipes

-A basic HTML-only website that includes multiple recipes and links between pages.

-This project is part of The Odin Project foundations course.
-It demonstrates knowledge of basic HTML structure, tags, linking between pages, and semantic layout.
+This is a simple and clean recipe website built as part of The Odin Project's Foundations curriculum.
+It showcases three traditional recipes with links to individual recipe pages.

+---

+## 🔧 Features

+- Basic structure written in HTML5
+- Styled with external CSS
+- Responsive layout (mobile-friendly)
+- Organized recipe links on the homepage